lordmulder/DynamicAudioNormalizer/README.md

 # Changelog #

 ## Version 2.10 (2017-02-??) ## {-}
+* Core library: Added `process()` function, i.e. an "out-of-place" version of `processInplace()`
 * CLI front-end: Added new CLI option `-t` to explicitly specify the desired *output* format
 * CLI front-end: Added new CLI option `-d` to explicitly specify the desired *input* library
 * CLI front-end: Added support for decoding input files via *libmpg123* library
 * CLI front-end: Implemented automatic/heuristic selection of the suitable *input* library
-* CLI front-end: Properly handle files that provide more/less samples than what was projected
+* CLI front-end: Properly handle files that provide more or less samples than what was projected
 * Windows binaries: Updated the included *libsndfile* version to 1.0.27 (2016-06-19)
 * Windows binaries: Updated build environment to Visual Studio 2015 (MSVC 14.0)